Skip to main content

 2 mentions Positive Neutral Negative

-The humor in the game receives mixed reactions, with some users finding the unit voice lines hilarious, while others criticize the writing as unfunny and poorly executed.
+The humor in the game receives mixed reactions, with some players finding the unit voice lines hilarious, while others feel the writing lacks comedic quality.
+Overall, the humor may appeal to some but falls flat for others.

 • “Plus the unit voice lines are hilarious”